UCSBarchlab/pyrtlnet/README.md

 When a new
-[minor version version of Python](https://devguide.python.org/versions/) is released, update the pinned Python version with `uv python pin $VERSION`.
+[minor version version of Python](https://devguide.python.org/versions/) is released, update the pinned Python version with `uv python pin $VERSION`, and the Python version in `.readthedocs.yaml`.